tomwolber/configs/README.md

     git config --global color.ui true

+#### Supercharge git grep
+Git's grep is awesome and ignores .git, which is nice.
+This command sets all the nice flags and aliases it to `g`, ie `git g 'test'`

+    git config --global alias.g "grep --break --heading --line-number"

 #### Git Autocomplete (for OS X)
 I had been working on Linux VMs for so long that I forgot the autocomplete for Git didn't work out of the box on OS X. Installing this script from Github is an easy no-brainer.